 Event processing in Swing is effectively single-threaded, so you don't have to be well-versed in writing threaded applications to write basic Swing programs.
 The following sections describe the three rules you need to keep in mind when using threads in Swing:

-and revalidate
+repaint and revalidate

-for doing work
+methods on JComponent.) invokeLater and invokeAndWait for doing work

 if you need to access the GUI from outside event-handling or drawing code.

+SwingWorker or Timer.
 For example, you might want to

 create a thread to handle a job that's computationally expensive or I/O bound.